pjeby/tag-wrangler/README.md

 If you want to refactor your tag hierarchy, note that you can rename a tag and its children to have either more or fewer path parts than it did before.
 That is, you can rename `#x/y` to just `#x`, and then your `#x/y/z` tag will become `#x/z`.
 Or conversely, you can rename `#x/y` to `#letters/x/y`, which will move `#x/y/z` to `#letters/x/y/z`.

 Many possibilities are available for refactoring your tags.
 Just be sure to make a backup before you start, keep track of what you're changing, and check on the results before you sync or commit your changes.

+### Front Matter

+Obsidian allows tags to be specified as part of a note's YAML front matter.
+Tag Wrangler will attempt to rename these as well as those found in a note's body.
+However, due to limitations of the parser involved, some whitespace in the front matter may be removed or reduced.
+In particular, runs of more than one blank line between values are reduced to single blank lines, and spaces between a value and a comment may be similarly reduced in number.
+(Most other formatting should remain intact, however, and whitespace that is part of a YAML value will be unaffected.)